Passfolio review summary

 |Stock markets (#)||2||3||3|

 On the crypto front, Passfolio has a lot of things going for it.
 Clients can buy actual crypto, not just crypto CFDs, which is a real differentiator.
 In addition, the crypto selection is far wider than the competition's offering.

-Clients at Passfolio can trade in REITs (real estate investment trust) and ADRs (American depositary receipt).
+Clients at Passfolio can also trade REITs (real estate investment trusts) and ADRs (American depositary receipts).
 REITs are modeled after mutual funds in that they pool the capital of numerous investors and allow individual investors to earn dividends from income-producing real estate without having to buy the properties themselves.
 ADRs, which represent shares in a foreign company that is not listed in the US, are a great way for easy access to foreign shares.

 Passfolio has a Roadmap page that details the new features and functionalities the broker is working on and also allows visitors to leave comments or suggestions about future developments.
 Too bad the entire page is available in Portuguese only, as we would have loved to know what improvements are in the pipeline.